 - Different brands work better and it might take a little trial and error with what options are available locally to you.
 I really like the Native Forest brand which is the one I used for this recipe.

 - Place the coconut milk in the fridge for at least 24 hours to fully chill.
 During this time the water will separate from the cream.
-About 30 minutes before making, place your bowl and mixers in the fridge to also chill.
+About 30 minutes before making, place the bowl and mixers in the fridge to also chill.

 - When you’re ready to make, open the can and scoop out the hard cream only into a bowl.
 Add the maple syrup and vanilla extract.

-- You can also use this coconut cream to ice a cake, or even fill a pastry bag with piping tip to frost cupcakes with.
+- You can also use this coconut cream to ice a cake, or even fill a pastry bag with it to frost cupcakes with.